Looking for a TI-89 cheap? You can get the TI-89 Titanium new or used on eBay for the best price.

 Bottom line TI-89 Titanium Review

 As I said at the beginning of this article, this is one of my favorite graphing calculators with a CAS.
 It’s a very powerful calculator, and yet, advanced students will learn to use it in a fairly short amount of time.
 If you’re reading this article, you’re probably trying to convince yourself you’re making the right decision by going with the TI-89 Titanium.
-While it’s not my top choice for a CAS graphing calculator any more, it is my runner up, and I still feel good about recommending it.
-Amazon is a great place to get your TI-89 Titanium since they offer free shipping and are usually cheaper than your local retailer.
+While it’s not my top choice for a CAS graphing calculator any more, it is my runner up, and I still feel good about recommending it. eBay is a great place to get your TI-89 Titanium since they offer both new and used 89′s and are significantly cheaper than your local retailer.